nhannguyen95/learning-notes/languages/java/java-concurrency.md

 				- #read-modify-write
 			- To prevent, we need #atomicity
 				- Ops A and B (can be same) are atomic with respect to each other if, from the perspective of a thread executing A, when another one executes B, either all or none of B has executed.
+				- Atomicity can be achieved by Java's `synchronized`.
 - Liveness hazards
 	- Liveness = something good eventually happens
 	- Examples